Creating TradeViz: Visual trade review in market context

 “I’d rather review trades this way than using tables.”

-Seeing trades embedded directly within market structure helped users understand why trades were taken, validating the decision to move away from spreadsheet-style review toward visual context.
+Seeing trades visualized directly within market structure helped users understand why trades were taken, validating the decision to move away from spreadsheet-style review toward visual context.

 1. Replay was considered an important review tool